Title: A Boy Called Christmas

 This little book gave me so much joy and happiness when I really needed it.
 Okay I could possibly have done without some of the toilet humour….
 The thoughts of flying reindeer peeing and pooping on people below was a bit too gross for me but I guess it’s more of a case of me being too old and boring for that because I know as a kid I would’ve hooted at it!!

-All in all I award this a very happy four stars and would recommend it to anyone with children that want to know how it is Santa Claus came to be.
+I would recommend this happiest of books to anyone with children that want to know how it is Santa Claus came to be, or to people like me who are children at heart.